jss367/jss367.github.io/_posts/2021-05-04-evaluation-on-unbalanced-datasets.md

 tags: [Deep Learning, Python, TensorFlow]
 ---

-In this series of posts I'm going to look at different methods of dealing with unbalanced data.
-Unbalanced datasets are common (and unavoidable) in the real world but I think don't get enough attention in the literature, where balanced datasets (e.g. MNIST, CIFAR 10) are too often used.
-Given an unbalanced real-world problem, we'll discuss on to set up the training, validation, and testing sets.

-For more background on these experiments, please see the [setup post](https://jss367.github.io/experiements-on-unbalanced-datasets-setup.html).
+This post is in a series on doing machine learning with unbalanced datasets.
+This post focuses on the evaluation aspect in particular.
+For background, please see the [setup](https://jss367.github.io/experiements-on-unbalanced-datasets-setup.html) post.

-This notebook focus on the makeup of the test set.
+When we're evaluating the performance of models on a unbalanced dataset, what should the makeup of the test set be?
+This post digs into this question.

 <b>Table of contents</b>
 * TOC